 The program and its founders were the recipients of numerous local and national awards recognizing contributions to individuals with LD and promoting literacy in the community.
 These included a Presidential Points of Light award in 1992 from President Bush (41st President) and a special citation from Fife Symington, the Governor of Arizona.

-Now in its 29th year, and under the leadership of Rob and Veronica Crawford, LDI has solidified the current program model and in 2009, became a privately-held corporation.
+In 2009, LDI became a privately-held corporation.
+Now in its 37th year, and under the leadership of Rob and Veronica Crawford, LDI has solidified the current program model.

 On a personal level, Rob and Veronica Crawford have three adult children with the same conditions as many of the individuals LDI serves.
 They are able to see themselves sitting across the desk with other parents who are desperate for a place where their child can thrive and succeed.
 Parents look to LDI for hope and support, because they have found so few resources for their adult children.
 Rob and Veronica understand their frustrations from first-hand experience and can empathize with them, trying hard to ease the difficult transition from being their adult-child’s advocate to being a parent who can allow their offspring to become more independent.